mozilla/gcp-ingestion/docs/ingestion-beam/decoder-job.md

 Attempt to extract browser, browser version, and os from the `user_agent` attribute, drop any nulls, and remove `user_agent` from attributes.

+### Parse Payload

+1. Parse the payload as a JSON object
+1. Validate that the parsed object matches the target schema
+    * send any non-validating messages to error output
+1. If present, move decrypted Account Ecosystem Telemetry identifiers into the payload
+    * values are taken from message attributes `ecosystem_user_id` and `prev_ecosystem_user_id` and placed into the payload as top-level fields `ecosystem_user_id` and `prev_ecosystem_user_id`

 ## Executing

 Decoder jobs are executed the [same way as sink jobs](../sink-job/#executing)